DHTMLX/gantt-docs/data/desktop/inbuilt_baselines.md

 ![Baseline lightbox](desktop/baselines_lightbox.png)

-### Baseline rendering modes
+### Baselines rendering modes

 Gantt offers three modes for displaying baselines.
 You can choose the rendering mode that suits best for your needs by setting the **gantt.config.baselines.render_mode** configuration option to the corresponding value.
 There are three modes available:

-- Same row as task ("taskRow")
+- In the same row with the task ("taskRow")

-Baselines are displayed directly on the same row as the task bars:
+Baselines are displayed directly in the same row with the task bars:

 ~~~js
 gantt.config.baselines.render_mode = "taskRow";